Siphon880gh/image-gallery/README.md

 ---
 By Weng Fei Fung

 Image galleries with optional credentials.
-Control what images your friends see with credentials in the URL.
+Control what images your friends see with different URLs.

 :open_file_folder: Table of Contents:
 ---